austinfreenet/afn-docs/afn_vm_project.md

 in the latest apt-get upgrade.
 I need to figure out why NOPASSWD isn't working in sudoers.
 I think I [got it](http://askubuntu.com/questions/504652/adding-nopasswd-in-etc-sudoers-doesnt-work).
 I increased the clonezilla VM's processor allocation from 1 to 4 and did the same for disk-editor.
 Since gparted is started with policy kit and not sudo, I had to add a policy to [not require password auth](http://askubuntu.com/questions/98006/how-do-i-prevent-policykit-from-asking-for-a-password).
 I set gparted to start upon login.

+## 2015-08-25

+In order to get cloning working between the clonzilla server vm and a test client vm, I had to set `bridge_fd 2` in `/etc/network/interfaces`.
+0 was "out of bounds".
+Now I can PXE boot a test client VM from the clonezilla server.